NandhithaShree/tp/docs/DeveloperGuide.md

 #### Viewing an existing group

-The `viewGroup()` method is responsible for displaying the details of a specific group, it includes its members and associated expenses.
+The `viewGroup()` method is responsible for displaying the details of a specific group, it includes its members and the expense attributes to them from the split of the entered group.
-This method is essential for users who wish to view group details and any expenses related to group members.
+This method is essential for users who wish to view group members and how much they owe in a certain group.

 - **Input:**